jenskutilek/fakelab/doc/truetype-hinting/index.md

         <tr><td>DELTAP1[ ]</td><td>DeltaExceptionP1</td></tr>
 </table>

 The commands are organized so that all x direction instructions come first, then all the y direction instructions, so that the direction switching only has to occur once in the “main” program (it starts with x, being the default direction).
-The IUP (interpolate untouched points) instructions are always added at its end, regardless if there actually were any instructions in each direction.
+The `IUP` (interpolate untouched points) instructions are always added at its end, regardless if there actually were any instructions in each direction.

 Note that we here see a Single Link without stem, `SingleLinkH 46 -> 15 r na`.
-It rounds its distance, indicated by the r.
+It rounds its distance, indicated by the `r`.
 It uses the `MDRP` instruction instead of the `MIRP` instruction.

-After the IUP, any final deltas follow.
+After the `IUP`, any final deltas follow.
 For those in our example glyph, the direction has to be switched to the x axis again.

 The _exception specfication_ value of delta instructions combines the relative ppm and the magnitude of the shift and must be built according to the [OpenType spec for deltas](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_instructions#managing-exceptions).
+The delta_base value is set in [function 0](fdef0.md).

 Why are some Singe Links 6 instructions long, and some just 3 instructions long?
-FLS5 keeps track of the “reference point” (a property of the TrueType engine’s Graphics State) which is set by some instructions, and used by other instructions.
+Single Links use the “reference point 0” (a property of the TrueType engine’s [Graphics State](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_graphics_state)) which is set by some instructions, and used by other instructions.
+FLS5 keeps track of the current reference point and only sets it explicitly when necessary.

+Actually there are three reference points (rp0, rp1, rp2).
+They are set and used by different instructions, sometimes depending on flags passed to the instruction.

 Let’s find another example for more different commands.

 ![](tth-k.webp)

 <table>
+    <tr><th>Command</th><th>Meaning</th>
     <tr><td>AlignTop 20 (0)</td><td>Align point 20 to a zone, 0: using top zone index 0, the x-height zone</td></tr>
     <tr><td>AlignTop 3 (2)</td><td>Align point 3 to a zone, 2: using top zone index 2, the ascender zone</td></tr>
     <tr><td>AlignBottom 61 (0)</td><td>Align point 61 to a zone, 0: using bottom zone index 0, the baseline zone</td></tr>